vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Yellow Roses.md

 	- One guard is in a security room, watching the cameras.
 - Guards wear suits and earpieces.
 They are armed.
 ##### In Kit's Room
 Physical: The room is luxurious, modern, and large.
 The grey linen curtains darken the wood slat and marble walls.
 Like a picture you'd find in a magazine trying to sell you upscale furniture or a thread of rooms you'd want to live in.
-A young man in his 20s is asleep in his bed, hooked to wires and tubes.
+A young man in his 20s is asleep in his bed next to his wheelchair, hooked to wires and tubes.
 A rhythm of beats bounce around the walls.
 On the other side of the bed away from the monitors is a vase of yellow roses.
 One of them is withered.

 Spiritual: You enter a large garden.
 Hedges guide you towards stone steps and trimmed green arches.
 The sky is blue and the clouds are white.
 There are yellow roses everywhere.
 Eventually you stumble upon a gazebo where a young man enjoys a cup of tea with Huyen.

+- Spirits are drawn here, like it's a nice park with a water fountain.
-- Kit believes he's in a dream that he can't wake up from.
+- Kit believes he's in a dream that he can't wake up from, like a coma.
+He enters the scene with *In-a-dream-4*.
 - The spirits love Kit, but that's part of the blessing he received.
+Otherwise, they would just overharvest and kill him right away.
+- Kit is tethered to the spirit realm and is an abundant source of spirit essence.
+If he is returned to the human world, he may not be able to return.
+It is up to him to leave, which he will the moment he realizes he can (he loses his *dream* status.

 # Dangers